julien-sarik/kong-oidc/README.md

 podman play kube pods.yml --net foo
 ```

-Import an OIDC client from `keycloak-client.json` file in keycloak running on `http://localhost:8080/admin/master/console/#/master/clients`.

 Configure the HTTP mock to return headers proxied by Kong.
 The mock will return the headers forwarded by Kong.
 ```
 curl -v -X PUT "http://localhost:1080/mockserver/expectation" -d '{